A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

 \subsection{Emissions side constraints: A general formulation based on robust optimization}

-Inequality (\ref{deterministic constraint}) involves a polynomial approximation of the relationship between the link occupancy and the emission amount.
+Inequality (\ref{deterministic constraint}) involves a polynomial approximation of the relationship between the link occupancy and the aggregate emission rate.
 In order to ensure that the emission constraint is still satisfied in the presence of approximation errors, we consider the following constraint instead:

-where the coefficients in the polynomial are allowed to vary over time, that is, $\boldsymbol a(t)=(a_ l(t):0\leq l\leq {\mathcal L})$, and
+where the coefficients in the polynomial are allowed to vary over time; that is, $\boldsymbol a(t)=(a_ l(t):0\leq l\leq {\mathcal L})$, and

-Moreover, ${\boldsymbol\eta}_{a}$ is specified as a budget-like uncertainty set, which is similar to that proposed by \cite{muhong}:
+Moreover, ${\boldsymbol\eta}_{a}$ is specified as a budget-like uncertainty set, which is similar to what is proposed by \cite{muhong}: